- Sarah L Samuels

 Method:

-Pour the icing over the cake and cover in sprinkles.
+Spread the icing over the cake using a small spatula then cover in sprinkles.

 Leave to set before cutting into squares.